PoliceRewired/help-is-available/README.md

 python -m SimpleHTTPServer 8000
 ```

-If you have Anaconda Python installed, instead use:
+If you have Python 3 installed, instead use:

 ```
 python3 -m http.server 8000